indexeddbshim/IndexedDBShim/README.md

     with `npm run w3c-old`, but the goal is to remove these once the new ones are configured properly and working in the browser as do the old tests.

+If you need to rebuild SQLite, you can run `npm install` inside of the `node_modules/sqlite3` directory.

 To run a specific Mocha test (which includes the `tests-polyfill` tests), run `npm --test=... run mocha`.